 A verified credit is received when a student passes a high school credit course and the associated Standards of Learning (SOL) end-of-course state test.
 A locally awarded verified credit is an option available for some students who pass a science or history/social studies class but do not pass the associated SOL end-of-course test and do not have enough verified credits to graduate with a standard diploma.
 Locally awarded verified credits apply only to the standard diploma.
 No locally awarded verified credit may be used for the advanced studies diploma.
-Locally awarded verified credits are available for math, reading, or writing.
+Locally awarded verified credits apply only to science and history/social studies.
+No locally awarded verified credits are available for math, reading, or writing.